Bertonc98/CPLEX_MIP_opt_models/README.md

 - 1: moderate generation
 - 2: aggressive generation
 - 3: very aggressive generation (onlt for CPXPARAM_MIP_Cuts_LocalImplied, CPXPARAM_MIP_Cuts_Cliques, CPXPARAM_MIP_Cuts_Covers, CPXPARAM_MIP_Cuts_Disjunctive, CPXPARAM_MIP_Cuts_LiftProj)

+## 28/11/2022 update
+Created new fodler to save basic_model lp for each different instance The model will be exported with the instance number, d and k parameters in the name

 Footer
 © 2022 GitHub, Inc.